 - Pet ducks or chickens

 Any small pet, however, can be at risk from a bird attack.
 Large raptors will routinely attack animals that weigh up to 20 pounds as part of a hunt.
 Many birds of prey will attack even larger animals, even humans, if the bird feels its nest or young is threatened.

 Raptors That Hunt Pets

 Birds of prey do not hunt for sport and they do not simply seek to terrorize other animals for fun or games.
 When a raptor attacks, it is either seeking food or protecting its territory, usually around a nesting area.
 The birds of prey most noted for attacking pets include:

+Smaller backyard hawks, such as the Cooper's hawk and sharp-shinned hawk, will not usually attack a pet unless they are exceptionally desperate.
 These hawks typically hunt much smaller game, such as mice or small songbirds.
 Nevertheless, any hawk, owl or falcon may attack a pet under the right – or wrong – circumstances.